 The best travel blogs are the ones with the interesting articles filled with personal anecdotes and images that let the reader feel like they are on the journey with you.
 With each article published, not only does the quality of the site increase, but also the documentation of the journey is further cemented.
 A personal travel blog is your way to make sure your memories are saved and that you can always have the chance to look back and see what you’ve experienced.

 As well as acting as your personal space for experiences, a travel blog can also build bridges between you and other travelers in the area.
 Life on the road can get lonely at times, and sometimes it is great to connect to others who are sharing the same practices.
-Sites that connect travel bloggers like Travel With a Mate are a great way to meet up with some travelers going your way or perhaps you can get involved with more serious travel blog networks such as TBEX.
+You can get connected with others and by getting involved with more serious travel blog networks such as TBEX.

 As well as connecting with the other bloggers around you, a travel blog is also an ideal way to connect to family and friends back home.
 You can keep everyone updated in one place and therefore reduce the responsibility to call each individual person.
 Loved ones usually enjoy being able to share in part of your experiences and articles with your favorite memories and moments are a great way to allow them to do that.
 So far we’ve mentioned the most obvious reasons to start a travel blog: to document your experiences and to connect with others both home and abroad.
 But there are also some other ways that a travel blog can be a great idea.

 The “responsibility” that comes with maintaining a website that others read and follow can be just the motivation you need to keep yourself adventurous and not slip into a lazy travel existence (if that is even possible).
 Perhaps you are deciding whether you want zip line through the Amazon… fear may be a reason that you choose not to do it, but maybe, just maybe, the idea that it would make a great blog article that could help your site and increase your readership could give you the little extra push to face your fear.